arkalab/tropiiify/README.md

 You can also use the same value in multiple places using the '|' separator.
 So, if you want `dcterms:rightsHolder` to be both the value for `requiredStatement` and a `metadata` entry, you can map it to `requiredstatement:value|metadata:Provider`.
 Or maybe you want `dcterms:date` to be `metadata:Date` and also the [navDate](https://iiif.io/api/presentation/3.0/#navdate) property?
 Label it as `metadata:Date|navdate` and the plugin will try to parse it to an ISO date.

+Don't want to have to deal with this?
+We also provide a standard template mapping commonly used properties (mostly `dcterms` and a few `exif`).
+You can set up your project from scratch to use these or migrate your data using Tropy's CSV plugin.

 ## Plugin configuration